-This project will provide insights to the Mastercard Foundation (and other key stakeholders) on how to effectively facilitate access to and future success in higher education for displaced and refugee young people in resource-poor environments through contextualised online distance learning bridging programs.
+This project will provide insights to the Mastercard Foundation, Refugee Law Project, American University of Beirut, Makerere University, the University of Edinburgh, and other key stakeholders on how to effectively facilitate access to and future success in higher education for displaced and refugee young people in resource-poor environments through contextualised blended bridging programs.
+Specifically, the project focuses on:

 1) developing and demonstrating the use of a shareable toolkit that includes:

 - a Scoping Tool for effective assessment of the needs and capacities of refugees and displaced young people in relation to accessing and succeeding in higher education, including existing pathways, requirements, and obstacles;